josephbharrison/pimt/README.md

-# Pokemon Inventory Management Toolkit
+# Pokémon Inventory Management Toolkit

 A robust and extensible Python toolkit for managing inventory data through parsing, filtering, and conversion processes.
 This repository includes tools to:

-1. Parse YAML-based schema and ownership rules.
+1. Parse YAML-based schema and search rules.
 2. Process and filter inventory based on user-defined rules.
 3. Summarize unique values in inventory fields.
 4. Convert CSV files into JSON with parsed fields for structured output.